framed-data/overseer/doc/guide/InsertingJobs.md

 # Inserting jobs

 Once your worker is up and running, you'll need to insert some jobs into the system to get any work done.
-Jobs are ordinary entities tracked in Datomic, and inserting jobs is just asserting some transactions.
+Jobs are entities tracked in Datomic, and inserting jobs is just asserting some transactions.
 Overseer provides helpers to construct such transactions.

 ## Inserting an entire graph